checktor/checktor.github.io/projects/app/public/posts/raspberry-pi-nas-server.md

 ssh-keygen
 ```

-On recent Ubuntu releases, this command automatically generates a key pair of type *EdDSA* and stores both files as `id_ed25519` and `id_ed25519.pub` in `~/.ssh` folder.
+On recent Ubuntu releases, this command automatically generates a key pair of type *EdDSA* and stores it as `id_ed25519` and `id_ed25519.pub` files in `~/.ssh` folder.
 On other systems, you might need to run `ssh-keygen -t ed25519`.
 I usually prefer elliptic-curve-based key pairs like those of type *EdDSA* as being faster and more robust.
 On key creation, you will be asked for a passphrase in order to encrypt private part of the key.
 You can leave this field empty skipping the encryption, but it offers an additional layer of security which should be considered.
-We now need to copy public part of key, i.e. *\*.pub* file, to remote server.
+We now need to copy public part of the key, i.e. *\*.pub* file, to remote server.

 ```shell
 ssh-copy-id -i ~/.ssh/id_ed25519.pub <username>@<IP-address>
 ```

-When running this command, Raspberry Pi receives public key and stores it in `~/.ssh/authorized_keys` file.
+When running this command, Raspberry Pi receives provided key and stores it in `~/.ssh/authorized_keys` file.
 For convenience, you might want to create `~/.ssh/config` file on your computer in order to use `ssh <meaningful-name>` instead of `ssh <username>@<IP-address>`.

 ```
 Host <meaningful-name>